 Will there be fans in attendance at the Super Bowl?

 At the lowest possible level, ticket revenue for an individual Super Bowl comes in at $65 million.
-That’s dependent on demand and stadium capacity.
-With that comes, tens of millions in concessions revenue and hundreds of millions in local revenue.
-In short, the NFL and host city would be losing out on hundreds of millions if fans can’t attend the game.
+That’s dependent on demand and attendance.
+With that comes tens of millions in concessions revenue and hundreds of millions in local revenue.

 Who performs at the Super Bowl Halftime Show?